vashishthask/my-angular-seed/README.md

 * has 1.2.x AngularJS build;
 * has a specially configured grunt server for use with single page applications;
-* Assumes you are building the application from scratch, there is application scaffold apart from a very thin `index.html` and a trivial `app.js`.
+* assumes you are building the application from scratch, there is no initial application scaffold apart from a very thin `index.html` and a trivial `app.js`.
+You can still use the yeoman scaffolding commands, but its not my practice.
 * has karma installed and configured to use ngRoute, and angular-test-scaffold.

 ## Installation